University of Texas at Austin School of Architecture

 The school is located within the historical core of the University of Texas at Austin campus.
 As part of the original 40 Acres, the college fully occupies Goldsmith Hall, Sutton Hall, and Battle Hall.
-In 2007, Battle Hall was listed as one of America's Top 150 Favorite Works of Architecture by The American Institute of Architects (AIA),.
-UTSOA also occupies part of the West Mall Office Building.
+In 2007, Battle Hall was listed as one of America's Top 150 Favorite Works of Architecture by The American Institute of Architects (AIA).
+SOA also occupies part of the West Mall Office Building.

 Two of these buildings were designed by Cass Gilbert and another by Paul Philippe Cret.
 Cret is credited as the designer of the campus master plan for The University of Texas at Austin, and helped to build the Beaux-Arts-style Main Building tower.
-Cret collaborated with Herbert M. Greene (of Texas firm Greene, LaRoche, and Dahl) and UTSOA Class of 1921 alumnus Robert Leon White for several of his projects.
+Cret collaborated with Herbert M. Greene (of Texas firm Greene, LaRoche, and Dahl) and SOA Class of 1921 alumnus Robert Leon White for several of his projects.

-UTSOA celebrated its centennial in 2010, with a keynote by UTSOA alumnus Craig Dykers of Snøhetta.
+SOA celebrated its centennial in 2010, with a keynote by SOA alumnus Craig Dykers of Snøhetta.

 History

 In 1910, The University of Texas at Austin College of Engineering (now known as the Cockrell School of Engineering) began offering a professional degree in architecture.
 Two years later, the program had over 30 registered students.
 The school was expanded over the next two decades under the leadership of Frederick Giesecke and Goldwin Goldsmith.
 In 1925, the school became the first in Texas to be accepted for membership in the Association of Collegiate Schools of Architecture.
 The program was accredited in 1935 by the National Architectural Accreditation Board.
 The school moved into its permanent home in the Architecture Building (Goldsmith Hall, named after Goldwin Goldsmith) in 1933 and became the School of Architecture in 1948.
 The school's first graduate was Bertram Ernst Giesecke, who was officially licensed as an architect in 1927.

+In 2016, dean Frederick "Fritz" Steiner, stepped down citing Texas Government Code Section 411.2031, also known as "Campus Carry," which entitles licensed individuals to carry concealed handguns onto the campus of an institution of higher education.
+Michelle Addington was then appointed the position.
+In 2023, Heather Woofter became the dean of the college.